Maple Syruping at Shetek!

 For Interested Individuals and Families

 Interested in learning how to make maple syrup on your own?
 Look no further for opportunities to experience the fun of tapping trees and boiling off your own homemade syrup!
 Classes are offered every spring that focus on every facet of harvesting sap and making syrup!
-2023 Sugarbush classes will be available on a limited basis.
-Classes will be offered in March and April of 2023, on Mondays, Tuesdays and Thursdays, from 9am-11am.
-Cost is $50/household.
-These classes are designed for novice maple enthusiasts to learn more about the process of making homemade maple syrup.
-Classes will include handouts, tapping and evaporating instruction/demonstrations, and syrup taste tests.
-Tubing and spiles will be available for separate purchase upon request.
-You will be ready to make your own maple syrup upon completion of this class!
 Contact Katie to set up your tour or class – katie@shetek.org or 507-763-3567.
-Payment is due upon registration and can be paid over the phone.
+Payment is due upon registration and can be paid over the phone or on the day of your event.

 For Schools and Organizations